jenna-jordan/git-novice-speedrun/episodes/4_git-setup.md

 to `main`.
 However, Git has not yet made the same change.
 As a result, local repositories must be manually configured have the same main branch name as most cloud services.

 For versions of Git prior to 2.28, the change can be made on an individual repository level.
-The command for this is in the next episode.
 Note that if this value is unset in your local Git configuration, the `init.defaultBranch` value defaults to `master`.

+Since we are creating the repository on GitHub, the default branch name for the planets repo will be `main`.
+Configure this setting if you plan on creating git repositories locally first.

 ::::::::::::::::::::::::::::::